Vaccines cause autism!

 While this story might seem contrived, it is not.
 Vaccines will kill people, but measles will almost certainly kill more people.
 Do we force society to sacrifice some of their own to vaccines in order to prevent an overall higher death count due to measles?
 I am not aware of how such utilitarianism can be defended from the Bible.8 What can be defended from scripture is the concept of personal responsibility.

-My position, therefore, is that parents with unvaccinated infants make choices that will reduce said infant’s exposure to a particular disease.
+My position, therefore, is that parents with unvaccinated infants should reduce said infant’s exposure to a particular disease.
 I mention “infants” and not “immunodeficient children” because it is a myth that immunodeficient children cannot receive vaccinations.

 Where there is risk, there ought to be choice.
 This idea is not respected by pro-vax zealots: